aquatix/kontent-api/README.md

 - BBU
 - Pure html
 - Plaintext (might be marked up as monospace in a client, for example)

+### Filter

+filter object for grouping ContentObjects

+- type: Tag/search (regexp on title, content or something)

 ### Author